0x4f53/webscreenshotter/README.md

 Change the directory and suffix to whatever you want.

-3. Inspect the location you set as output directory for screenshot
+3. Inspect the location you set as output directory for screenshot(s)

 Notes: